BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 With Examples and Visuals: "Think of the Internet as a vast highway system (example).
 Just like cars travel on roads to reach different destinations, data packets travel through networks to reach various devices.
 Here's a diagram showing how data travels from your computer to a website and back (visual)."

-By using examples and visuals, you make the concept more relatable, engaging, and easier to understand.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 Different types of visuals can help break down technical information in unique ways.
 Here are some common types and how they’re best applied: